Past: passé composé, passé récent imparfait

 Show/Hide translation Show/Hide hints

-(When I was a child, I often went to my grandparents' house.)
+(When I was a child, I used to play football every Wednesday.)

 Exercise 4: Grammar in action